“Music begins where the possibilities of language end.”

 As far as longevity is concerned, no one in the country can hold a candle to the Thirai Isai Chakravarthy (Tamil for “The Emperor of Cine Music”) M.S.
 Viswanathan.
 Having composed music for over 1200 films and created over 15000 songs, he is an absolute giant in Tamil music history.
-Also known as Mellisai Mannar (Tamil, for “The King of Light Music”), he introduced fresher melodies, style and orchestration into the then predominantly Carnatic Tamil Film music.
-He initially worked with T. Ramamoorthy as a part of the duo Viswanathan-Ramamoorthy, but they split post over a hundred films.
-Viswanathan came from very humble beginnings, so much so that his mother tried to kill him and herself, when he was just a child.
+Also known as Mellisai Mannar (Tamil, for “The King of Light Music”), he introduced fresher melodies, style, and orchestration into the then predominantly Carnatic Tamil Film music.
+He initially worked with T. Ramamoorthy as a part of the duo Viswanathan-Ramamoorthy, but they split after over a hundred films.
+Viswanathan came from very humble beginnings, so much so that his mother tried to kill him and herself when he was just a child.
 He worked as a hawker outside a movie theatre and began performing as a singer at a young age of 13.
 A rags-to-riches story of sheer will.

 7. Laxmikant Pyarelal

 Notable Soundtracks: Dosti (1964), Bobby (1973), Amar Akbar Anthony (1977), Satyam Shivam Sundaram (1978), Sargam (1979), Karz (1980), Kranti (1981), Tezaab (1988), Ram Lakhan (1990)